szczyglis-dev/py-gpt/README.md

 - `Ask Llama-index first` *ask_llama_first*

 When enabled, then `Llama-index` will be asked first, and response will be used as additional knowledge in prompt.
-When disabled, then `Llama-index` will be asked only when needed.
+When disabled, then `Llama-index` will be asked only when needed. **INFO: Disabled in autonomous mode (via plugin)!** *Default:* `False`

 - `Auto-prepare question before asking Llama-index first` *prepare_question*

-When enabled, then question will be prepared before asking Llama-index first to create best query.
+When enabled, then question will be prepared before asking Llama-index first to create best query. *Default:* `False`

 - `Model for question preparation` *model_prepare_question*

-Model used to prepare question before asking Llama-index, default: gpt-3.5-turbo
+Model used to prepare question before asking Llama-index. *Default:* `gpt-3.5-turbo`

 - `Max output tokens for question preparation` *prepare_question_max_tokens*

-Max tokens in output when preparing question before asking Llama-index
+Max tokens in output when preparing question before asking Llama-index. *Default:* `500`

 - `Prompt for question preparation` *syntax_prepare_question*

-System prompt for question preparation
+System prompt for question preparation.

 - `Max characters in question` *max_question_chars*

-Max characters in question when querying Llama-index, 0 = no limit, default: 1000
+Max characters in question when querying Llama-index, 0 = no limit. *Default:* `1000`

 - `Model` *model_query*

-Model used for querying `Llama-index`, default: `gpt-3.5-turbo`
+Model used for querying `Llama-index`. *Default:* `gpt-3.5-turbo`

 - `Indexes IDs` *idx*

-Indexes to use, default: base, if you want to use multiple indexes at once then separate them by comma.
+Indexes to use.
+If you want to use multiple indexes at once then separate them by comma. *Default:* `base`

 ## Command: API calls